Michael Smith (footballer, born 1988)

-At Hearts, Smith has mostly been utilised as a right-back – either as a fullback or more recently as a wing-back – however often deputises as a centre-back (often as the right-most of a back three) when needed.
+At Hearts, Smith was mostly utilised as a right-back – either as a fullback or as a wing-back – however he also deputised as a centre-back (often as the right-most of a back three) when needed.

 Smith has received several honours, including the Ballymena United Player of the Year in 2009–10, and Bristol Rovers Player of the Year in 2012–13.

 Club career

 Early career

 Smith began playing football under the management of his father at Greenisland Boys Club and was picked up by his first senior club, Ballyclare Comrades in 2005.
-He signed for Ballymena United in January 2009, and made over 100 appearances for them before moving to England to join Bristol Rovers in 2011.
+He signed for Irish League side Ballymena United in January 2009, and made over 100 appearances for them before moving to England to join Bristol Rovers in 2011.

 Bristol Rovers

 He made his debut on 6 August 2011, in a 3–2 victory away against AFC Wimbledon.
 He made his home debut on 13 August in a 1–2 defeat to local rivals Torquay United.
+He scored his first goal for the club in August 2012, opening the scoring in a 3–1 EFL Cup defeat to Ipswich Town.

-Smith scored his first goal for Rovers in the League Cup against Ipswich Town, which Bristol Rovers lost 3–1.
+At the end of the 2012–13 season, he was named the club's Player of the Year before signing a new two-year contract.
+The 2013–14 season saw Rovers relegated from the Football League for the first time in the club's history, a 1–0 defeat to Mansfield Town sealing their fate on the final day of the season.
+Despite this, both Smith and teammate John-Joe O'Toole were named in the PFA League Two Team of the Season.
+Following relegation, he handed in a transfer request.